What are the divisions in the Inshore Trail?

 If I am one of the participants this year in the Inshore Trail, will I have the first opportunity to enter the Inshore Trail next year before any new entries are accepted?

-Yes, participants that fish this year’s Inshore Trail will be given the opportunity to register before we open up the field to new boats in 2021.
+Yes, participants that fish the previous year’s Inshore Trail will be given the opportunity to register before we open up the field to new boats the following year.